kayung-developer/AI-Intelligent-System/README.md

 result = model.predict(data)
 print(result)
 ```
+## Usage
+Upload a Dataset: Use the "Upload Dataset" button to load CSV or Excel files for training.
+The system supports multiple file formats for data processing.

+Train a Model: Click on the "Train Model" button to initiate training using TensorFlow on your dataset.
+The system will process the data and train a model based on the input.

+Make Predictions: Once the model is trained, use the "Predict" button to test the AI model on new data and get predictions.

+Image Processing: Select an image file, and the system will perform image optimization and apply 3D transformations for visualization and analysis.

+Deploy the Model: Deploy your AI model via FastAPI by clicking the "Deploy Model via FastAPI" button.
+This will expose the trained model via an API endpoint for easy integration.

 ## Support
 **If you encounter any issues or have questions, please open an issue on this repository or contact us at [princelillwitty@gmail.com].**